Shawne Fielding

-Shawne Fielding (born in El Paso, Texas, United States on June 27, 1969) is an American-Swiss actress and model who has appeared in US, German, and Swiss television series and movies.
-Notably, Fielding had been married to Thomas Borer, former Swiss Ambassador to Germany, and twice to American billionaire Charles Addison Williams of Sammons Enterprises, her current husband again.
+Shawne Fielding (born in El Paso, Texas, United States, on 27 June 1969) is an American-Swiss actress and model who has appeared in US, German, and Swiss television series and movies.
+Notably, Fielding had been married to Thomas Borer, former Swiss ambassador to Germany, and twice to American billionaire Charles Addison Williams of Sammons Enterprises, her current husband again.

 Early days

 Fielding attended Southern Methodist University in Dallas, where she earned a Bachelor of Arts in Advertising with a minor in Psychology.
 She was also Miss Dallas USA and 6th runner-up to Miss Texas USA and Mrs. Dallas America.
 Fielding won Mrs. Texas America, and was also the 3rd runner-up at Mrs. America.

 Life and career

-Though born in Texas, USA, Shawne Fielding became strongly integrated into Swiss society, and has been featured in the Carnival of Basel.
+Though born in Texas, Fielding became strongly integrated into Swiss society, and has been featured in the Carnival of Basel.

-On 12 August 2001, at the Marche-Concours in Saignelegier, where she was present as an official Ambassador of the Swiss National Exhibition, she was presented by the Jurassic Béliers with the Unspunnenstein, which had been stolen by the Beliers in 1984 from the Museum of the Jungfrau Region in Interlaken.
+On 12 August 2001, at the Marche-Concours in Saignelegier, where she was present as an official ambassador of the Swiss National Exhibition, she was presented by the Jurassic Béliers with the Unspunnenstein, which had been stolen by the Beliers in 1984 from the Museum of the Jungfrau Region in Interlaken.

 Fielding received the Unspunnenstein, a large stone of Swiss historical significance used in the Unspunnenfest that led to the final formation of Switzerland’s 26 cantons.

-In addition, Shawne Fielding's portrait and clothing are displayed in the National History Museum, Berlin, the Swiss National Museum, and the Audrey Hepburn Museum.
+In addition, Fielding's portrait and clothing are displayed in the National History Museum, Berlin, the Swiss National Museum, and the Audrey Hepburn Museum.
 She has also been named as a cult figure (Kultfigur) in Europe.